There are thousands of different foods available to us, and each one has a unique composition.

 These ultra-processed oils include corn oil, soybean oil, rice bran oil, and sunflower oil among others.

-Since they are so cheap to produce, we can find them in almost every junk food out there.
+Since they are so cheap to produce, we can find them in almost every ultra-processed food product out there.

-Because they are extremely high in omega-6, these oils skew the omega 6 to 3 ratio in the body.
-Unfortunately, this can contribute to inflammatory pathways and raise the risk of several chronic diseases such as cancer and cardiovascular disease (7, 8).
+Because they are extremely high in omega-6, these oils can skew the omega 6 to 3 ratio in the body with excessive intakes.
+Some research suggests that this can contribute to inflammatory pathways that could potentially raise the risk of several chronic diseases (7, 8).

 Both omega-3 and omega-6 are essential fatty acids which our body requires – but the two should be relatively balanced.